(AP) - Embattled Chesapeake Energy Corp. founder and CEO Aubrey McClendon will retire on April 1.

-The company announced Tuesday that McClendon will step down April 1 and will serve as CEO until a successor is named.
-McClendon will depart even though Chesapeake says a review of his business dealings has not revealed improper conduct.
+McClendon will step down even though Chesapeake says a review of his business dealings has not revealed improper conduct.

-Chesapeake Chairman Archie Dunham said in a statement the company needs a new leader to help develop the oil and gas assets it has amassed under McClendon.
+Chesapeake Chairman Archie Dunham said in a statement the company needs a new leader to help develop the oil and gas assets the company has amassed under McClendon.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)